fweber144/shinybrms/cran-comments.md

 There were no ERRORs or WARNINGs.

-There was 1 NOTE for both local systems, both Travis CI systems, and the first two R-hub systems:
+There was 1 NOTE for both local systems, both Travis CI systems, and the second R-hub system:

 * checking for future file timestamps ...
 NOTE unable to verify current time

 This NOTE seems to be related to the external resource at <http://worldclockapi.com/> currently not being available.
 On the local systems, I could get rid of this NOTE by setting the environment variable `_R_CHECK_SYSTEM_CLOCK_` to "false".
-On the remote systems where this NOTE occurred (both Travis CI systems and the first two R-hub systems), I did not try this approach (since I don't consider the NOTE as being harmful anyway).
+On the remote systems where this NOTE occurred (both Travis CI systems and the second R-hub system), I did not try this approach (since I don't consider the NOTE as being harmful anyway).

 ## Downstream dependencies